Cuban Revolution: Imprisonment and immigration

 Numerous key Movement revolutionaries, including the Castro brothers, were captured shortly afterwards.
 In a highly political trial, Fidel spoke for nearly four hours in his defense, ending with the words "Condemn me, it does not matter.
 History will absolve me."
 Castro's defense was based on nationalism, the representation and beneficial programs for the non-elite Cubans, and his patriotism and justice for the Cuban community.
-Fidel was sentenced to 15 years in the Presidio Modelo prison, located on Isla de Pinos, while Raúl was sentenced to 13 years.
-However, in 1955, under broad political pressure, the Batista government freed all political prisoners in Cuba, including the Moncada attackers.
+In October 1953, Fidel was sentenced to fifteen years in the Presidio Modelo prison, located on Isla de Pinos, while Raúl was sentenced to thirteen years.
+However, on 15 May 1955, under broad political pressure, the Batista government freed all political prisoners in Cuba, including the Moncada attackers.
 Fidel's Jesuit childhood teachers succeeded in persuading Batista to include Fidel and Raúl in the release.

 Soon, the Castro brothers joined with other exiles in Mexico to prepare for the overthrow of Batista, receiving training from Alberto Bayo, a leader of Republican forces in the Spanish Civil War.
-In June 1955, Fidel met the Argentine revolutionary Ernesto "Che" Guevara, who joined his cause.
+On 12 June 1955, the revolutionaries named themselves the "26th of July Movement", in reference to the date of their attack on the Moncada Barracks in 1953.
+A month later, in July, Fidel met the Argentine revolutionary Ernesto "Che" Guevara in Mexico, the latter joining his cause.
 Raúl and Fidel's chief advisor Ernesto aided the initiation of Batista's amnesty.
-The revolutionaries named themselves the "26th of July Movement", in reference to the date of their attack on the Moncada Barracks in 1953.